Last Updated on May 29, 2024 by Soumya

 Yes, you heard me right.
 Lisbon is one of the oldest cities in Europe.

-Honestly, Lisbon is ancient.
-Archaeological evidence suggests the city has been inhabited since prehistoric ages.
-Historical records take back the city’s history to 205 BC when it was first invaded by the Romans.
+Historical records date the city’s history to 205 BCE when the Romans first invaded it.
 One of the fun facts about Lisbon is that the Romans called it Olissipo then.

-Lisbon is one of Europe’s oldest capitals too, second only to Athens.
+Lisbon is one of Europe’s oldest capitals, too, second only to Athens.

 Lisbon was completely destroyed in the earthquake of 1755.